sap-tutorials/Tutorials/tutorials/hcpps-troubleshoot/hcpps-troubleshoot.md

 The SAP Cloud Platform have multiple activation strategy/architecture based on the service you are looking at.

-For the SAP Cloud Platform Predictive Service, the activation will create a new entry in the SAP Cloud Platform "routing" service.
+For the SAP Predictive service, the activation will create a new entry in the SAP Cloud Platform "routing" service.

-This "routing" entry will "proxy" a URL bound to your account that points to the "service deployment application" which is hosted by the SAP Cloud Platform Predictive Service provisioning account (a separate SAP Cloud Platform account from yours).
+This "routing" entry will "proxy" a URL bound to your account that points to the "service deployment application" which is hosted by the SAP Predictive service provisioning account (a separate SAP Cloud Platform account from yours).

 This "proxy" URL is the one that will be used when you click on the **Go to Service** link and should look like this (where XXXXXXXXXXX is your account identifier):